second-hand / one-off items

 * Rita Ackermann & Byron Coley: Revelations hardcover book (Rockin’ On [Japan]) 12"x12" "children’s book" that presents some of the story & mythology surrounding Father Yod & Ya Ho Wha 13, with text by Byron Coley & art by Rita Ackermann.
 Published sometime around 1999, I believe.
 Quite handsome.
 Sticker on back cover, as issued.
 Includes inserts seen in 2nd photo.
 Approx. half-inch mark on the front cover (see the horizontal white mark to the left in the first photo below, a little more than halfway down).
 Also a smaller mark around the size of a pinhead on the back cover (see the white dot above the horizontal insert in photo 2). $60

 * Mack Banks: Sloppy Drunk / I Thought I Heard You Calling My Name 45rpm 7” (Vee-Eight Records).
 Latter-era (c.'60s?) rockabilly from this Mississippi musician who also ran his own somewhat infamous club as well as a tape distro that I still used to see around truck stops / gas stations in his neck of the woods in the early 21st century.
 This is a rocking number; the line where he declares, “I’m gonna get sloppy drunk baby / stagger up & down your street…” sounds like a promise / warning.
+Seems as if this performance might be inspired by Big Joe Williams' version of this song, especially since Banks issued a BJW 45 on his MEB Records imprint.
 The record is in fine shape, just minor scuffs.
 A bit of label wear as shown below.
 Hear all of Sloppy Drunk, taken directly from this copy on offer: https://50milesofelbowroom.com/soundclips/mackbankssloppydrunk.mp3 $25

 * Patrick Brennan s0nic 0penings: tilting curvaceous CD (Clean Feed).
 Sealed.
 Portuguese import.
 Hear it on bandcamp. $4